zeptonaut/preferences/emacs/.emacs.d/help/org.md

     - `l`: Toggles whether DONE tasks are shown in the agenda
   - `qw` (`org-capture`): Captures a task from any buffer awef
+  - `C-c C-c` Toggle state of a checkbox in a sublist